samuelojum06-art/Prediction/README.md

 # Overview

-This project explores behavioral inefficiencies in live sports betting markets — analyzing how odds fluctuate during a match as if they were financial time-series data.
+This project explores behavioral inefficiencies in live sports betting markets, analyzing how odds fluctuate during a match as if they were financial time-series data.
 By treating betting markets like financial markets, the model attempts to identify market overreactions when a team’s probability of winning drops too sharply after an event (e.g., conceding a goal).
-The project simulates, tests, and visualizes the profitability of a logic-based backtesting strategy using data science and quantitative methods — without requiring machine learning.
+The project simulates, tests, and visualizes the profitability of a logic-based backtesting strategy using data science and quantitative methods, without requiring machine learning.

 # Goal
-To determine whether sports markets misprice odds in the short term due to behavioral bias — and if those inefficiencies can be exploited through a rule-based betting strategy.
+To determine whether sports markets misprice odds in the short term due to behavioral bias, and if those inefficiencies can be exploited through a rule-based betting strategy.

 # Logic